 Perhaps it's the tempting alliteration between Mississippi and mud that produced this name.
 Don't try to make much sense of it.

-There are closely guarded mud pie recipes from Pascagoula to Bay St. Louis, but most of them bear some resemblance to a chocolate brownie with pecans, topped with chocolate icing and melted marshmallows.
+There are closely guarded mud pie recipes from Pascagoula to East St. Louis, but most of them bear some resemblance to a chocolate brownie with pecans, topped with chocolate icing and melted marshmallows.
 The trick is to serve the pie while still warm with a generous scoop of vanilla ice cream as a topper.

 The Chimneys in Gulfport will set this delicious treat before you.
-Lunch begins at 11:30 a.m. and dinner is served from 5-9 p.m.